 To learn more about the Stepscan Fall Risk module, connect with one of our Stepscan Product Specialists today.

-If you are a clinician, comment below with how you calculate a patient’s fall risk?
-Would you be interested in incorporating objective measures from a medical PMD?
+If you are a clinician, comment below with how you currently calculate a patient’s fall risk.
+How would incorporating objective measures from a medical PMD impact your practice?